An overview of key aspects of the business prototyping methodology

 Today I gave you a brief overview of the business prototyping methodology – the key point at this stage is that it is a problem-solving methodology focusing on business transformation in general and on business engineering in particular.
 It is a visual approach that starts with informal sketches and diagrams and moves on to more formal models and simulations if necessary.

-In my next post, I will take a closer look at the building blocks that make up the methodology and will provide you with a detailed list of the first fifteen lessons.
+, I will take a closer look at the building blocks that make up the methodology and will provide you with a detailed list of the first fifteen lessons.